 Liisa Husu's research interests focus on gender in science, academia and knowledge production; especially on gender dynamics and inequalities in scientific careers, organisations and science policy.
 She has been leading the GEXcel research theme “Gender Paradoxes in Changing Academic and Scientific Organisation(s)”, and leads the Örebro part of the Swedish Research Council funded project on “Feminist Theorizings of Intersectionality, Transversal Dialogues and New Synergies”.

 Ph.D. education and examination

-Liisa Husu has examined seven Ph.D.s (in Sweden, Denmark and Netherlands, in Sociology, Political Science, Education and Gender Studies) and supervised six doctoral students.
-She is Board Member of Intergender, the Swedish-International doctoral school in gender research.
+Liisa Husu has examined seven Ph.D.s (in Belgium, Sweden, Denmark and Netherlands, in Sociology, Political Science, Education and Gender Studies) and supervised seven doctoral students.
+She was Board Member of Intergender, the Swedish-International doctoral school in gender research.

 Husu has been a member of the evaluation panel in the Uppsala University overall research evaluation Quality and Renewal in 2006, in the international evaluation panel of Social Sciences of the Czech Academy of Sciences in 2015, and participated as a "researcher on research" panel member in the Uppsala University overall research evaluation Quality and Renewal in 2017.